Musings after seeing the film Just Eat It by Vancouver filmmakers.

 They talked about all the food wastage that households' produce.
 The statistics they had were mind-boggling.
 Learning about the landfills should always motivate us to continue to do our part in recycling, since it is so hard on the environment when our landfills grow with things that cannot be broken down.

-But there is always something to be done about it, and that's what I'm going to talk about today.
+But there is always something to improve on, and that's what I'm going to talk about today.
 Nothing major, a few easy steps and something new to think about.

 In the film, in addition to mind-boggling stats and horrifying footage of our household waste sitting in landfills, they talked about all the places they found food that was going to be thrown away - and how many grocery stores throw food away because of reasons unknown.
 They were unable to find the food on the "re-call" list, and it wasn't on its expiration date.

-Brushing negatives aside, there is always more that we can do our part in our own home to start making an impact and that is what I want to focus on today.
+Brushing Big Brother negatives aside, there is always more that we can do personally, taking responsibility in our own home to start making an impact and that is what I want to focus on today.

 Why is recycling important?
 Why is the issue of food waste important?